In the Beginning

 Today’s Lifelong Passion

-From that exhilarating, empowering experience over 25 years ago, and two healthy, athletic children later – Zachary and Ariel – (I am a proud mom, too!), I grew into a passionate, caring, fun-loving, motivating instructor and personal trainer.
+From that exhilarating, empowering experience almost 30 years ago, and two healthy, athletic children later – Zachary and Ariel – (I am a proud mom, too!), I grew into a passionate, caring, fun-loving, motivating instructor and personal trainer.
 I earned national certifications from the American Council on Exercise (ACE), the Aerobics & Fitness Association of America (AFAA) and the National Exercise Trainers Association (NETA) and have kept them current through countless hours of continuing education courses.

 and more, all while maintaining my group exercise teaching and, of course, working one-on-one with my clients.